 a great advert for the town

 “A big part of what we wanted to do with the film was to treat the place in a beautiful way, and make it a character in the story.
 The films we’d seen set by the British coast always seemed to be gritty and miserable, and that wasn’t what we saw in Folkestone at all.
 We wanted it to be a good advert for the town, as well as helping the atmosphere of the story.

 “It was freezing!
 Although the truth is that the close up shots in that scene were shot in a swimming pool, with the background put in in post-production.
-But all the wide stuff we did for real, in the harbour, with the brilliant help of the local diving club, who worked as our safety divers.
+All the wide stuff we did for real, in the harbour, with the brilliant help of the local diving club, who worked as our safety divers.
 We had a stunt double jump off the bridge, etc.

 “The camera was in a small boat, and we obviously had to shoot at high tide, which at that point was really quite late at night.
 So it wasn’t exactly warm outside the water, never mind inside.
 Nora had done some filming in water before and covered her skin in duck fat to help her stay warm.
 Rob wasn’t interested in that and thought he could just man up and be fine.
 After about 3 minutes in the water, Nora was still more or less alright, but Rob was shivering so much he could hardly say his lines…it was a victory for experience over machismo!”

 “There are so many favourite locations for me, and for different reasons.
 It’s impossible not to mention the Old Railway Station and Harbour Arm, which of course have now been beautifully renovated.
 There was also something really special and filmic about it when it was abandoned.
 The Grand is an extraordinary building, and worked really well for us.
 Then there were people’s houses where they let us film, like David and Susan Germaney.
 These are fond memories because they were so generous and made the experience of shooting in Folkestone really special.